Knifesurge/RiasGremoryDiscordBot/README.md

-#Rias Gremory Discord Bot
+# Rias Gremory Discord Bot
-Rias Gremory is a Discord bot that I am currently working on
+Rias Gremory is a Discord bot that I am currently working on.